jreiche/aeo_radar/3_3_Sentinel_1_time_series_analysis.md

 ```

 This second part of the script is enabling to plot time series for Sentinel-1 VV and Seintel-1 VH.
 Please insert the code after the one from above.
 Then you need to follow these steps that are visualized in figure 1.
-1.	select a geometry point by clicking on the label in the map field
-2.	create the point by clicking on the desired pixel in the map
-3.	a geometry should be visible above the source code editor field
-4.	run the entire script
-5.	press the “View time series” bottom in the console

 ```java
 // Code below is used to view a Sentinel-1 time series on a clicked point